 Since our inception, our staff have served as volunteer support for a multitude of different groups and worthwhile efforts.
 We often assume various roles with industry and nonprofit groups to provide an education, leadership, advice, or strong support.
 We believe that volunteering our personal time to help others is one of the greatest gifts that we can provide to others.

 We feel we have an obligation to leave the world a little better place than we found it and we have a long history of community involvement which highlights our commitment to this goal.
-As an example, our company owner received the US Presidents award for volunteer service from two different Presidents, for over 9,000 hours contributed.
-He is currently over 20,000 volunteer hours recorded or almost 10 years of community service.
-His longtime Assistant, Sara Beckelman (now retired) also received a President Award for volunteer service.
+As an example, our company owner received the US Presidents Award for volunteer service from two different Presidents, for over 9,000 hours contributed.
+He currently has over 20,000 volunteer hours recorded or almost 10 years of community service.
+His longtime Assistant, Sara Beckelman (now retired) also received the US Presidents Award for volunteer service.
 Our commitment runs deep and starts at the top.